Have you ever wondered why massage therapy doesn’t “release” fascia? I mean…those deep tissue massages hurt! They must be doing something, right?

 I mean…your partner can’t go on that diet for you, quit smoking for you or change your fascia for you.
 Alas!

-I do want to say I know there are some rare modalities or more precisely practitioners who are extremely skilled and can achieve some degree of change through outside force; but it is my opinion that these people are quite rare.
+I do want to say I know there are SOME modalities and practitioners who are extremely skilled and can achieve change through outside force with hands and elbows; but it is my opinion that these people are the exception, not the rule.

 I do think it’s important to know its limitations and be clear about WHY you’re choosing it.
 I go because I found someone really good here in Boulder who can get into the small areas around my neck and back that I can’t get into with the work I do.
 And because it just FEELS GOOD.
 I get a lot of benefit from going somewhere for two hours where I can close my eyes and feel supported and loved up.
 Those are my reasons for choosing massage.

 If I want to create lasting change in my body’s soft tissue structure however, I always choose fascial release – either one of my now graduated apprentices working on me, or one of the many Mobility Mastery techniques I’ve created for self fascial release.

 Please log in again.
 The login page will open in a new tab.
 After logging in you can close it and return to this page.